The Cosmological Constant Problem and Quantum Spacetime Reference Frame

 This formula indicates an inescapable and universal quantum limitation to the spacetime accuracy at IR.
 One can not have rulers and clocks precisely measured and synchronized across spacetime.
 In the IR limit, or equivalently, at cosmic scale, the ratio of the variance $\langle\delta X_{\mu}^{2}\rangle$ to the mean-squared of spacetime distance $\langle\Delta X_{\mu}\rangle^{2}$ is universal,

 The universality of the ratio is closely related to the universality of the critical dimension $\gamma_{c}$ in Eq.(\ref{eq:c}).
-In the next subsection, we will see that the universality of the ratio is also a natural consequence of a generalized equivalence principle.
+In the next subsection, we will see that the universality of the ratio is also a natural consequence of the generalized equivalence principle.

-The relation Eq.(\ref{eq:universal-ratio}) for the variance $\langle\delta X_{\mu}^{2}\rangle$ is valid at extreme IR or cosmic distance $\langle\Delta X_{\mu}\rangle^{2}$, which can be seen as an inherent cosmic variance of a quantum measurement at cosmic distance.
+The variance $\langle\delta X_{\mu}^{2}\rangle$ in Eq.(\ref{eq:universal-ratio}) is valid at extreme IR or cosmic distance $\langle\Delta X_{\mu}\rangle^{2}$, which can be seen as an inherent cosmic variance of a quantum measurement at cosmic distance.
 It generalizes the result of refs.\cite{2014NuPhB.884..344L,2015JHEP...06..063L} by putting the space and time on an equal footing.
-In those papers, only the uncertainty of a physical clock time field $X_{0}$ is considered, nevertheless the spatial coordinates are just treated as parameter background for the sake of simplicity.
-The difference between them is as follow.
+In those papers, only the uncertainty of a physical clock time field $X_{0}$ is considered, nevertheless, the spatial coordinates are just treated as parameter background for the sake of simplicity.
+The difference between them is as follows.
 For the result in refs.\cite{2014NuPhB.884..344L,2015JHEP...06..063L}, the clock time variance grows linearly with the spatial distance and the proportional coefficient is the inverse of the spatial volume cutoff.
-However, in this paper the clock variance instead grows quadratically but linearly.
-Since the space and time is considered symmetric and isotropic, the clock variance can be interpreted as being proportional to the squared spatial distance.
-The reason for the different power dependence is due to the fact that, in standard quantum mechanics, it is of first order in the derivative with respect to an evolution parameter, for instance the derivative with respect to the Schrodinger's time or the renormalization scale $\log k$, but in a theory that space and time are put on an equal footing, for instance a relativistic theory, the orders in the derivatives with respect to spatial and temporal distance are the same, for bosonic degrees of freedom, they are both of second order.
+However, in this paper, the clock variance instead grows quadratically instead of linearly.
+Since the space and time are considered symmetric and isotropic, the clock variance can be interpreted as being proportional to the squared spatial distance.
+The reason for the different power dependence is due to the fact that, in the standard quantum mechanics, it is of first order in the derivative with respect to an evolution parameter, for instance the derivative with respect to the Schrodinger's time or the renormalization scale $\log k$, but in a theory that space and time are put on an equal footing, for instance in a relativistic theory, the orders in the derivatives with respect to spatial and temporal distance are the same, for bosonic degrees of freedom, they are both of second order.